Leeton

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Leeton has 238 active public transport stops offering a mix of train and bus services.
-These stops are served by 25 individual routes that provide 247 weekly passenger trips in total.
-The accessibility of transport is rated excellent, with residents typically located 165 meters from the nearest stop.
+These are covered by 25 routes providing 247 weekly passenger trips in total.
+Transport accessibility is rated excellent with residents located an average of 165 meters from the nearest stop.
+In this primarily residential area, most commute outward using cars (94%), while 4% walk.
+Vehicle ownership averages 1.6 per dwelling.
+According to the 2021 Census, only 6.3% work from home, which may reflect COVID-19 conditions.

-On average, there are 35 trips per day across all routes, equating to approximately one weekly trip per stop.
+Service frequency averages 35 trips daily across all routes, equating to roughly one weekly trip per stop.
+The map provided displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport